8-year-old baking for a good cause

 FAYETTEVILLE, Ark.
-(KNWA) — A second grader’s love for cookies and his grandpa make the perfect combination for a sweet act of kindness.
+(KFTA) — A second grader’s love for cookies and his grandpa make the perfect combination for a sweet act of kindness.

 “I’ve be baking for about three years now and really gotten into it” Luke Hall knows exactly what he wants to be when he grows up.